History of the Miami Dolphins: 2006

 In the offseason the Dolphins showed major interest in signing free agent quarterback Drew Brees; however, Miami was unsure if Brees' shoulder was completely healed from a labrum tear he suffered with the San Diego Chargers.
 The Dolphins ended negotiations and traded for Minnesota Vikings QB Daunte Culpepper instead.
 Years later, Brees won a Super Bowl with his new team, the New Orleans Saints; and broke several NFL passing records.
 In contrast, Culpepper never recovered from the devastating knee injury he suffered in 2005, was benched after the fourth game of the season and eventually put on injured reserve.
 During the preseason, Sports Illustrated touted the Dolphins to be one of the teams heading to the Super Bowl XLI.
 They were predicted to lose by a field goal to the Carolina Panthers in their own Dolphin Stadium.
 In Saban's second season, the Dolphins were expected to contend for a playoff spot.
 The season turned out to be a major disappointment.
 Before the season began, Ricky Williams tested positive for the 4th time for violating the NFLs substance abuse policy, ending his season.
 The season started out with a rough loss to the defending Super Bowl champions, the Pittsburgh Steelers.
 The Dolphins went on to start the season with a record of 1–6.
 However, they had seemed to have turned something around midseason, much like the previous year's late-season surge.
 However, with a 6–8 record after a loss to Buffalo in Week 15, they were assured to once again miss the playoffs.
 The team finished 6–10 after a loss to the Colts in their final game.
-On January 3, 2007, Saban announced that he had accepted a contract for eight years and a guaranteed $5 to coach at the University of Alabama.
+On January 3, 2007, Saban announced that he had accepted a contract for eight years and a guaranteed $5 million to coach at the University of Alabama.
 Saban left despite making several public statements in the preceding weeks assuring fans and owner Wayne Huizenga that he would be staying on as coach.
 Cam Cameron, previously the offensive coordinator for the Chargers, was hired as the new head coach.